Common Sense Media Review

 Talk about Walker and Tucker's friendship.
 How was it tested during the film and how did their relationship change?
 Did it remind you of difficult times you've had with your own friends?
 How did you overcome your differences?

 Walker struggles to come to terms with a tragic event.
 How do certain characters try to help him?
-How does the movie's portrayal of mental health compare to how it's talked about today?
+How does the movie's portrayal of mental health compare to how mental health is talked about today?
 Why is it important to discuss mental health?

-How did the CGI and special effects in the movie compare to today's more modern techniques?
-Did you find them distracting?
+How do the CGI and special effects in the movie compare to today's moviemaking techniques?
+Do you prefer one over the other?

 Movie Details